wmalyk/katacoda-scenarios/hello-world2/step3.md

 ## Instantiating the Service

-Find the service in the catalog and click on it to launch its management interface.
+Find the service ("Secure Accounting Portal") in the catalog and click on it to launch a management interface.

-We want to place an order through the EnterpriseWeb API - we will use a REST client such as Postman (Chrome/Desktop) or RESTED (FireFox), or use can use CURL on the command line:
+We want to place an order through the EnterpriseWeb API - we will use a REST client such as Postman (Chrome/Desktop) or RESTED (FireFox), or we could use CURL on the command line:

  - Place a POST to: `http://99.252.137.208:8048/api/oss/provisioning`{{copy}}